markocic/handwritten_digit_classification/README.md

 If you ran into some issues feel free to contact me and I will try my best to help you resolve the said issue.

+### Deployment

+I deployed this app to heroku.
+Checkout branch 'heroku' for optimized version that's ready to be pushed.

 ## Usage <a name = "usage"></a>